dwavesystems/dwave-ocean-sdk/docs/quantum_research/annealing.rst

 ---------------------------------------

-As described in the :ref:`qpu_ice_io` section, the bandwidth of linear-bias gain waveforms delivered to the QPU are limited by low-pass filters, upon which the fidelity of such waveforms depends; thus, if you configure a too-rapidly changing curve, even within the supported bounds, expect distorted values of :ref:`parameter_qpu_h` for your problem.
+As described in the :ref:`qpu_ice_io` section, the bandwidth of linear-bias gain waveforms delivered to the QPU are limited by low-pass filters; if you configure a too-rapidly changing schedule, even within the supported bounds, expect distorted values of :ref:`parameter_qpu_h` for your problem.
 :numref:`Figure %s <filtered_hgain_waveform_6.5mhz>` shows a filtered waveform approximated using the Python script in the :ref:`qpu_qa_approx_filter_waveform` section.